ioBroker/ioBroker.iot/README.md

 [![NPM](https://nodei.co/npm/iobroker.iot.png?downloads=true)](https://nodei.co/npm/iobroker.iot/)

-This adapter is ONLY for communication with Amazon Alexa, GoogleHome and Nightscout.
+This adapter is ONLY for communication with Amazon Alexa, Google Home and Nightscout.
 It is not for remote access to your ioBroker instance.
 Use ioBroker.cloud adapter for that.

 ## Settings